6 Epic Ways to See Boulder

 It’s hard to really appreciate Boulder’s prime location at the foot of the Rocky Mountains until you see the city from the air.
 Boulder Transport’s helicopter sightseeing tours let you do just that in style.
 Their Boulder and Front Range-focused half-hour tour includes pickup in a luxury car or van to take you to Rocky Mountain Regional Airport.
 From there, you'll be whisked high above Boulder Valley to see 14,000-foot-peaks (or “fourteeners,” as Coloradans call them) in all their glory.
 You’ll gain a new appreciation for Boulder’s unique geography when you see the slanted sandstone formations that make up the Flatirons mountains, plus a birds-eye view of some of the town's top landmarks, including the University of Colorado's football stadium, Folsom Field.

 2. Be wined and dined at a special Frasca dinner.

-Every Monday, the James Beard-winning restaurant Frasca Food and Wine, which is routinely named among the top places to dine in Colorado (if not the country), brings in a vintner, master sommelier, celebrity chef, cookbook author or other culinary notables for special prix fixe dinners and wine pairings.
+The James Beard-winning restaurant Frasca Food and Wine, which is routinely named among the top places to dine in Colorado (if not the country), routinely brings in a vintner, master sommelier, celebrity chef, cookbook author or other culinary notables for special prix fixe dinners and wine pairings.
 It’s a chance to try the famed restaurant as they partner with winemakers and experiment with new flavors.
 You’ll likely also get to meet the featured wine expert, author or chef, as well as Frasca’s own famed master sommelier Bobby Stucky for an interactive experience that takes fine dining to a new level.